-Centre asks states, UTs to ramp up Covid testing
+Centre Asks States, UTs To Ramp Up Covid Testing

-New Delhi, Jan 18 (IANS) The Centre on Tuesday asked the States and Union Territories to enhance Covid-19 testing in a strategic manner to track spread of the pandemic.
+New Delhi: The Centre on Tuesday asked the States and Union Territories to enhance Covid-19 testing in a strategic manner to track spread of the pandemic.

 “Testing remains a key and crucial component of the framework,” Union Health Ministry said in a letter to the states and UTs, adding that “It is seen from available data on the ICMR portal that testing has declined in many states and Union Territories.”